ILIAS-eLearning/ILIAS/docs/development/contributing.md

 <a name="pull-request-to-the-repositories"></a>
 ### Pull Request to the Repositories

-Pull requests (PRs) will be assigned by the [Technical Board (TB)](https://docu.ilias.de/goto.php?target=grp_5089&client_id=docu) to the appropriate maintainer.
+Pull requests (PRs) without assignee will be assigned by the [Technical Board (TB)](https://docu.ilias.de/goto.php?target=grp_5089&client_id=docu) to the appropriate community member.
 The TB will also help to resolve problems with PRs and associated processes, if you require mediation, please write a comment mentioning via the Technical Board (`@ILIAS-eLearning/technical-board`) in the discussion of the PR.